Famed architect proposes 2 skyscrapers on site of failed Chicago Spire

 CHICAGO (WLS) --A famous architect has proposed building two soaring skyscrapers that would stand on the site where the Chicago Spire was originally going to be built.

 The plan would transform the Chicago skyline.
-In place of the deep, now-overgrown hole in the ground where the infamous Spire was going to be built, architects imagine erecting what they call "the gateway to Chicago."
+In place of the deep, now-overgrown hole in the ground at 400 North Lake Shore Drive, where the infamous Spire was going to be built, architects imagine erecting what they call "the gateway to Chicago."

 "It's an extraordinary place," said architect David Childs.